 The underlying blockchain technology of cryptoassets is ever-changing.
 Blockchain networks routinely undergo updates and upgrades to improve their existing infrastructure.
 While many of these changes go unnoticed by most, some changes have major implications that can go as far as splitting the blockchain into two parallel cryptoassets.
 Usually, such a split is the result of a hard fork.
+Here at eToro, we take note of hard forks and airdrops carried out on blockchain networks.
+Below you will find our policy regarding these matters.

 What is a hard fork?